fridde/WordCounter/README.md

 * You want to see how the language of your own scientific articles compare to other articles of the same journal
 * ...

-Compare word frequencies between files and view them in a table

 #Main table
 ##Good things to know